Ciara Phipps, Museum Placement Award Winner 2013

 By undertaking my placement at the Discovery Museum and working on the costume collection, I was able to enhance the accessibility of an in-store collection, and actively tried to encourage and generate repeat visits to the costume store.
 This placement award has supported me during my time at the museum and has allowed me to build on my skills, knowledge and experience of costume collections.
 It has been a fantastic experience and I am extremely grateful to the Costume Society for providing this opportunity.

-Ciara Phipps is now working at the Beecroft Gallery, Southend on Sea, as Touring Exhibition Co-ordinator for the bathing suit collection.
+Ciara Phipps worked at the Beecroft Gallery, Southend on Sea, as Touring Exhibition Co-ordinator for the bathing suit collection.

 Please indicate your consent to our use of cookies